-87. Formal Motions

-- Unless otherwise prohibited, a formal motion may be moved at any time and must be dealt with immediately by the Chair. - 87.2 Formal motions are not required to be seconded. - 87.3 The mover of a formal motion must not have moved, seconded or spoken to the question before the Chair or any amendment of it. - 87.4 A formal motion cannot be moved by the Chair. - 87.5 Unless otherwise provided, debate on a formal motion is not permitted and the mover does not have a right of reply. - 87.6 Unless otherwise provided, a formal motion cannot be amended.
+- 87. Formal Motions - 87.1 Unless otherwise prohibited, a formal motion may be moved at any time and must be dealt with immediately by the Chair. - 87.2 The mover of a formal motion must not have moved, seconded or spoken to the question before the Chair or any amendment of it. - 87.3 A formal motion cannot be moved by the Chair. - 87.4 Unless otherwise provided, debate on a formal motion is not permitted and the mover does not have a right of reply. - 87.5 Unless otherwise provided, a formal motion cannot be amended.